nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 #### Taurusoid (1260/11)

-  * Leena - Target Taurusoid
+**Note:** It is imperative to check your stamina during the Frog Prince Setup.
+If Leena doesn't have the Stamina to cast Frog Prince Tausuroid will just destroy your setup with a Choke Slam.

-    * Get to Level 5
-    * Turn Red Taurusoid
+  * Leena - Get to Level 5 - Turn Red Taurusoid
-  * Glenn - Target Taurusoid
-    * Get to Level 5
+  * Glenn - Get to Level 5
-  * Serge - Target Taurusoid
-    * Get to Level 2
+  * Serge - Get to Level 2 - WeakMinded
-    * WeakMinded
-  * Leena - Target Taurusoid
-    * Get to Level 5
+  * Leena - Get to Level 5 - Defend
-    * Defend
   * **IF TAURUSOID HASN'T DONE AN ELEMENT PRIOR TO THIS HAVE EVERYONE DEFEND UNTIL HE DOES**
-  * Glenn
-    * Magnify
+  * Glenn - Magnify
-  * Leena - Target Taurusoid
+  * Leena - Aquaball
-    * Aquaball
-  * Glenn - Target Taurusoid
+  * Glenn - Aquaball
-    * Aquaball or TurnBlue if Leena 15-17 Magic
-  * Leena - Target Taurusoid
+  * Serge - Poke with 1 depending on your stamina count (you don't need this to hit)
-    * Get back to Level 5
+  * Leena - Get back to Level 5 (repeat with serge if you miss and lose stamina)
-  * Serge - Target Taurusoid
+  * Serge - Aquaball
-    * Aquaball
-  * Leena - Target Taurusoid
+  * Leena - FrogPrince
-    * FrogPrince
   * **SPLIT AFTER THE WIN MENU**

 Drops:
   * Carapace (Common)
   * Iron Vest (Rare)

-**Note:** It is imperative to check your stamina during the Frog Prince Setup.
-If Leena doesn't have the Stamina to cast Frog Prince Tausuroid will just destroy your setup with a Choke Slam.

 ## Sun of a Gun